Naveen-kumar02/Singapore-Realstate-price-prediction/README.md

 # Singapore-Realstate-price-prediction

-The main of this project is to predict the price of the singapore realesate house price .
+The main aim of this project is to predict the price of the singapore realesate house price .
 So lets see the process of this project.
 ### Overflow
 #### 1.Data collection:
 1. Data is collected from the this website https://beta.data.gov.sg/collections/189/view.